High Heel Drag Queen Race: History

-Dave Perruzza, general manager of JR.'s organized the event for its first 25 years.
+Dave Perruzza, general manager of JR's organized the event for its first 25 years.
 He organized hundreds of volunteers to help carry out the event and clean up afterward.
 He worked with the police to change the event to the Tuesday before Halloween, as a way of thinning the growing crowds.
 In 2011, at the 25th anniversary he stepped down as organizer giving the responsibility to the organization Historic Dupont Circle Main Streets.

-On the 2011 25th anniversary, DC Mayor Vince Gray, served as grand marshal of the event.
+On the 25th anniversary in 2011, DC Mayor Vince Gray, served as grand marshal of the event.
 Upwards of 100,000 spectators were expected for the 25th anniversary.
+The official estimate for attendees in 2024 was over 10,000.

 Influences

 The race has influenced the creation of similar drag races in other countries.
-The Albert Kennedy Trust, a charity that works for Lesbian, Gay, Bisexual & Transgender young people who are homeless or in hostile living environments, started the Annual Soho Drag Race in September 2011.
+The Albert Kennedy Trust, a charity that works for LGBT youth who are homeless or in hostile living environments, started the Annual Soho Drag Race in September 2011.
 The race centred on Soho Square in Soho, London.